RyanJarv/ryanjarv.github.io/_posts/sar/2024-05-06-sar-6-confused-deputy.md

       "Resource": "*"
     },
     {
-      "Sid": "Deny all access to any resources in the current account", "Effect": "Deny",
+      "Sid": "Deny all access to any resources in the current organization", "Effect": "Deny",
       "Action": "*",
       "Resource": "*",